-COVID-19 Update
+Impact of COVID-19

-The ongoing COVID-19 pandemic has globally resulted in loss of life, business closures, restrictions on travel, and widespread cancellation of social gatherings.
-Governments in the markets we operate in continue to implement measures or encourage actions to curb the spread of COVID-19 as cases spike, including stay-at-home and movement control orders, work-from-home arrangements and social distancing measures.
-The COVID-19 pandemic has had a material adverse impact on certain parts of our business in 2020 and 2021 and may continue to impact our results.
+In the recent past, the COVID-19 pandemic globally resulted in loss of life, business closures, restrictions on travel, and widespread cancellation of social gatherings, which impacted our business, and impaired the fair value of certain of our investments, goodwill and the recoverable value of our vehicles.
+In particular, the COVID-19 pandemic had a material adverse impact on certain parts of our business in 2021 and 2022.